aws/s2n-tls/tests/unit/kats/README.md

 and are defined in the source test files.
 The values for `premaster_classic_secret`, `premaster_kem_secret`, `client_random`, `server_random`, `client_key_exchange_message`, and `master_secret` are represented as hex-encoded strings.

+## TLS 1.3 Server Hybrid Key Share KAT
+The `tls13_server_hybrid_key_share_recv.kat` KAT is used to verify correctness of the TLS 1.3 client functionality for receiving PQ hybrid key shares from the server.
+The values for `pq_private_key` and `pq_shared_secret` were taken from the first entry of the NIST KAT files.
+The value for `server_key_share_payload` is hex-encoded bytes, as they would appear over the wire, of the key shares extension received by the client in the `ServerHello` (the first four bytes of a typical key share extension are omitted - the payload begins with the two-byte identifier for the named KEM group).